-I recently went to a live CEU course on note-writing, and the course was geared toward PTs.
+I once went to a CEU course on note-writing, and the course was geared toward PTs.

-So why do so many OTs write “Continue plan of care as tolerated.”??
+So, why do many OTs insist on writing things like: “Continue plan of care as tolerated”??

-Not only do insurance reviewers hate that type of generic language, it again robs us of the ability to demonstrate our clinical reasoning and treatment rationale!
+Not only do utilization reviewers hate that type of generic language, it robs us of the ability to demonstrate our clinical reasoning and treatment rationale!

 DO show proper strategic planning of patients’ care

 This section isn’t rocket science.
 You don’t have to write a novel.
 But you do need to show that you’re thinking ahead and considering how your patients’ care plans will change as they progress through treatment.

 “Continue working with patient on toileting, while gradually decreasing verbal and tactile cues, which will enable patient to become more confident and independent.
 Add stability exercises to home exercise program to stabilize patient’s right upper extremity in the new range.
 Decrease OT frequency from 3x/week to 2x/week as tolerated.”